Baggette/portable-apps/README.md

 [`^^^ Back to top ^^^`](#portable-apps)
 <br>
-Description: AssaultCube, also known as AC, is a free and open-source first-person shooter video game.
+AssaultCube, also known as AC, is a free and open-source first-person shooter video game.
 It is a realistic, tactical, and fast-paced game that is inspired by the gameplay of the game "Cube".
 It features different game modes such as Deathmatch, Team Deathmatch, Capture the Flag, and Hold the Flag.

 1. Head to [this website](https://portableapps.com/downloading/?a=AssaultCubePortable&s=s&p=&d=pa&n=AssaultCube%20Portable&f=AssaultCubePortable_1.3.0.2_English.paf.exe) and it will start downloading the exe
 2. Run the downloaded exe and select where to install it (eg: your usb drive)